mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ### 3.1 Prerequisites

-Vaadin-on-Kotlin only requires Java 8 JDK do be installed.
+Vaadin-on-Kotlin only requires Java 8 JDK to be installed.
 The example application has Gradle bundled in;
 Gradle will then download everything else (Vaadin, Kotlin, libraries, the Jetty server which is used to run the app from the command line).
 This makes VOK applications really portable since they work flawlessly on any OS and CPU which supports Java 8 - be it Windows, Linux or Mac, on x86, ARM or others.